speechly/docs/content/slu-examples/basics.md

     parent: "Configuring Your Application"
 ---
 # What is a configuration?
-A Speechly configuration consists of a number of *example utterances* that your users might be saying.
+A Speechly configuration describes a number of *example utterances* that your users might be saying.
 They are written in a Markdown-like syntax:
 ```
 *search show me [blue](color) [jackets](product)
 ```